opsdroid/skill-homeassistant/README.md

 When a notification is triggered in homeassistant it will be sent to opsdroid.

-> opsdroid: Here is your homeassistant notificaion
+> opsdroid: Here is your homeassistant notification

 #### Conversation component passthrogh